Imaginaries, products and the adele ring: Imaginaries of atomless Boolean-valued models

-\end{rem} \prf Consider a quantifier-free definable equivalence relation $E$ on a quantifier-free definable set $D$, for the theory $\tT$.
+\begin{rem} Let $T$ be a theory, whose universal part $T_\forall$ admits a model completion $\tT$.
+Assume $T$ admits quantifier-free-EI.
+Then $\tT$ admits EI. \end{rem} \prf Consider a quantifier-free definable equivalence relation $E$ on a quantifier-free definable set $D$, for the theory $\tT$.
 Then $E$ is still an equivalence relation for $T$, since the universal parts of $\tT$ and of $T$ are the same.
 Now in $T$ we have a definable function $f$ on $D$ such $f(x)=u$ is quantifier-free definable, and $xEy$ iff $f(x)=f(y)$.
-So $f$ defines a function in models of $\tT$ too (as they are existentially closed $f$ is total on $D$), and the same equation holds. \eprf
+So $f$ defines a function in models $\tilde{N}$ of $\tT$ (as $\tilde{N}$ is existentially closed, and extends to a model of $T$, $f_i$ has domain $D_i$ in $\tilde{N}$), and the same equation holds. \eprf